jcortell/blog/site/content/post/2020-02-02-processing-thousands-files.md

 coverMeta: out
 ---

-Having a JAM stack with a static generator CMS  under VC in Git with automated CI/CD through a global CDN is great for many reasons (speed, security, scaleability...) but what happens when a new version decides to change which characters are accepted in the build and which ones are deemed invalid?
+Having a <abbr title="JavaScript, APIs, and Markup">JAM</abbr> stack with a static generator CMS  under VC in Git with automated CI/CD through a global CDN is great for many reasons (speed, security, scalability...) but what happens when a new version decides to change which characters are accepted in the build and which ones are deemed invalid?
 Then you have a problem that in my case spawn over more than two thousand files.
 How to fix it without spending days with a word processor?
 CLI to the rescue.

 <!--more-->